by Elise first posted on Oct 9, 2008

 You can also make vanilla sugar by putting a split vanilla bean into a jar of white, granulated sugar.
 Great way to infuse the sugar with vanilla flavor for baking.

-Each year my daughter and I make homemade goodies to give as gifts.
-One year was jars of a decident fudge ingredients, another year sugared pecans, and another Limoncello.
+Each year my daughter and I make homemade goodies to give as gifts after we entertain or for the holidays.
+One year was jars of a decedent fudge ingredients, another year sugared pecans, and another Limoncello.
 This year we were going to attempt making homemade vanilla, but lost track of time and did not buy our bottles in time.
 This is on our list to make soon since we already purchased our vanilla beans.
 I hope you enjoy the recipe below that I found on Simply Recipes.com